 Sexual intimacy can also help alleviate anxiety and depression by releasing three mood-enhancing chemicals — dopamine, endorphins, and oxytocin.
 Endorphins, in particular, are brain chemicals released during exercise and sex that have natural opiate-like properties and can aid in pain relief and mood regulation.

 Dopamine is a neurotransmitter that the brain releases in response to pleasure.
-It is a significant factor in reward-motivated behavior and activates libido through flirtation or the anticipation of seeing, speaking with, or being with a partner.
+It is a significant factor in reward-motivated behaviour and activates libido through flirtation or the anticipation of seeing, speaking with, or being with a partner.

 The good news is that simply holding hands, expressing affection, and cuddling up with your partner will trigger the release of this potent chemical and put you in the mood for sex.

-That post-orgasmic wave of sleepiness results from the hormone prolactin being released, which has a relaxing, somniferous effect on both men and women the following sex.
+That post-orgasmic wave of sleepiness results from the hormone prolactin being released, which has a relaxing, hypnotic effect on both men and women the following sex.
 Prolactin is produced in the pituitary gland and is typically associated with breastfeeding and lactation in women, but it is also produced in trace amounts in men.

 Whatever your age, research indicates that having sex regularly may benefit your brain health.
 For example, when women aged 18–29 were asked to memorize lists of faces and words, those who reported having more frequent sex had a better verbal recall, according to a recent study.